Frank Schnütgen

 There he met the boss of the Troisdorf bike dealer Radsport Lange, who was completely amazed at the finish line and could hardly believe that you could be so fast on such a bike.
 He offered to provide him with a decent bike for the upcoming first round of the West German Championships in Darmstadt.
 Equipped with this bike, Frank won the race against the then almost unbeatable Ivi Vidakovic and secured a CW sponsorship through Radsport Lange.
 He continued to cultivate his preference for freestyle on a National Pro, which he bought alongside his CW racing bike, but mainly raced, very successfully until the 1984 Autumn Cup, where he came fourth.

 But BMX racing (and above all the organising association BDR) and Frank Schnütgen were not a good combination: at a race in Rödermark, a smart-mouthed Willi Krug stood right next to Frank at the start and acknowledged his request for some distance and calm with a huge tirade about his supposed importance as an official.
 After Frank threatened him with a beating, he was disqualified during the race.
 In Remscheid, things came to a head when Frank was reprimanded for an alleged "show jump", which was nothing more than slipping off the pedal.
-The incident was tragic, Frank crashed through a wobbly fence into the spectators standing close to the edge of the track, knocking a pregnant woman to the ground, but the BDR was not interested in criticising spectator spots and fences: Frank was reprimanded, disqualified and subsequently turned his back on BMX racing.
+The incident was tragic, Frank crashed through a wobbly fence into the spectators standing close to the edge of the track, knocking a pregnant woman to the ground, but the BDR was not interested in criticising spectator seating and fences: Frank was reprimanded, reprimanded and disqualified and subsequently turned his back on BMX racing.

 He turned to his real passion, freestyle, and began to take part in the first competitions organised by the GFA and the Cologne Youth Park.
 He had a certain head start and success soon followed.
 As we had had quarterpipes available since 1983, Frank won the quarterpipe classes and had fights with Stephan Prantl.
 He rode briefly for Schauff, but then Michael Müllmann took notice of him and he became part of the German GT Freestyle Team.
 At the same time, he discovered his love for hip hop and began to rap his first tracks and try his hand at scratching.